Spain seizes on end of Iran's sanctions with plan for joint refinery

 Margallo added that an Iranian refinery in Algeciras would boost employment in a region that has the highest unemployment rate in Spain.

-Kazemi said last week a possible facility would refine around 200,000 barrels a day, almost equalling Spain’s current largest Gibraltar-San Roque refinery, owned by Spanish firm Cepsa.
+Kazemi said last week a possible facility would refine around 200,000 barrels a day, almost equaling Spain’s current largest Gibraltar-San Roque refinery, owned by Spanish firm Cepsa.